Declutter Your Environment to Reduce Stress

 When it comes to cleaning supplies, you need to be strategic.
 Yes, cleaning your dorm occasionally is really important but don’t bring everything your mom has under the kitchen sink.
 Bring an all-purpose cleaner or wipes, a small vacuum cleaner, and maybe some duster cloths or window cleaner.
 These bare necessities will be able to get you pretty far and having less will reduce stress.
 Even if your mom insists you need separate cleaners for every little thing, you really don’t, that’s just going to create even more clutter.

 For some reason, colleges love to give out little cheap knick-knacks like random pop-sockets, whistles, and sunglasses.
 Don’t let these random things pile up on you (because trust me, they will).
 By the end of my freshman year, I had accumulated an entire box of these things from different events I’d attended on campus.
 These will create a lot of unnecessary clutter.

 Only keep and bring the stuff that you have room and storage for in your room.
 If you end up bringing too much stuff on move-in-day or things start to build up, then don’t be afraid to throw things away or take them home.
 The best declutter-er will declutter on the regular.

 If you are into decorating your room, then bring decorations.
 This is the good kind of clutter, in my opinion.
 Don’t sacrifice your creativity to save a little bit of wall space.
 It’s really important for you to feel comfortable and at home in your new space-so don’t skip out on the decorations!
 It may feel like clutter when you are moving in and out, but I promise you that this is the kind of clutter that is worth having!

 As long as you are aware of the clutter that could build up, you should be able to keep it at bay pretty easily.
-Hopefully, these tips will help you have a smoother and less stressful transition into a college dorm room and you will be a bit better at managing it than I was my freshman year!
+Hopefully, these tips will help you reduce stress and have a smoother transition into a college dorm room and you will be a bit better at managing it than I was my freshman year!